wdporter/i-am-that-vuepress/3-the-living-present/readme.md

 **Q:**&ensp;In that mind, the problem of joy and sorrow exist no longer?

 **M:**&ensp;Not as we know them, as desirable or repugnant.
 It becomes rather a question of love seeking expression and meeting with obstacles.
-The inclusive mind is love in action, battling against circumstances, initially frustrated, ultimately victorious.
+The inclusive mind is love in action, battling against circumstances, initially frustrated and ultimately victorious.

 **Q:**&ensp;Between the spirit and the body, is it love that provides the bridge?